openstack/charm-deployment-guide/deploy-guide/source/app-nova-cells.rst

 Targeting instances at a cell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instances can be targetted at a specific cell by manually maintaining host
+Instances can be targeted at a specific cell by manually maintaining host
 aggregates and corresponding flavors which target those host aggregates.
 For
 example, assume *cell2* has one compute host *juju-250b86-prod-19*.
 Create a
 host aggregate for *cell2* and add the compute host into it.